Qazzquimby/sprite2roa/README.md

     # Scales the sprites color saturation by the given amount.
     # Eg. 1.5
 ```

-## Existing content
-Already processed sprites can be found [here](https://mega.nz/#F!px8w3KTQ!HvGsOg6-LB0HdkI1UomC_w)
-If you have a substantial sprite repository to add, please contact me  to add it.

 ## Contact
 If something is broken or confusing, you can raise an issue in github or contact me at Qazzquimby#0073 on discord.